ALTER EXTERNAL TABLE

 Description

-To change the schema of an external table, you must be the external table owner and have the CREATE
+To change the schema of an external table, you must be the external table owner and have the CREATE privilege on the new schema.

 To change the owner of an external table, you must be the external table owner and have the direct or indirect membership in the new owning role.
-The new owning role must have the CREATE
+The new owning role must have the CREATE privilege on the schema to which the external table belongs.

-To perform the following operations, you need to use ALTER TABLE
+To perform the following operations, you need to use ALTER TABLE instead:

 - Set or change the schema for an external table.